xgigil/CC15-FINALS/readme.txt

 Admin:
 1. View system logs fails.
 2. Edit button needs rework.
 Not clear which row it is editing.
+3. Should not be able to edit self in manage users.

 Executive:
 1. If they have made a deletion request, their username should not appear in their deletion requests table